 Employee engagement can be measured in different ways.
 At Peakon, a Workday company, we believe that this process starts with regular employee feedback.
-Based on academic research and the latest data science, we’ve developed a framework for accurately measuring the many factors of an employee’s experience at work that can impact their engagement.
+Based on academic research and the latest data science, we’ve developed a framework for accurately measuring the many employee experience factors that can impact employee engagement.

 Our platform surfaces insights to help you better understand your employee engagement, the experience of your organization, and your company culture, so that you can drive measurable improvements that support your strategic objectives.

 Net Promoter Score has been around for a while, and eNPS has rapidly become the go-to measurement for determining levels of employee engagement.
 This is live, real-time feedback and it’s great for understanding what’s going on and being able to take relevant action quickly.Daniel Kasmir, Chief People and Procurement Officer, Talk Talk

 Measuring Employee Engagement Starts with One Key Question

 Over the past decade, companies have been focused on delivering great experiences for their customers.
 It makes sense—after all, happy customers are loyal ones, and are more likely to refer your brand to their friends.

 However, understanding what drives customer satisfaction and measuring that impact is an important part of this process—which is exactly why the Net Promoter Score metric was developed.

 Created by US management consultancy Bain & Company in 2003, NPS is the gold standard for gauging how well a brand is engaging with its customers.
 It functions by asking customers a single question on a 0-10 scale:

 “How likely is it you would recommend [product/service] to a friend or colleague?”NPS question